 We encourage and support community engagement.
-Our community program uses a global-and-local approach, and is driven by our community involvement teams at many of our offices.
+Our community program uses a global-and-local approach and is driven by our community involvement teams at many of our offices.
 Projects are organized locally and partnered with various service organizations within our communities dedicated to causes encompassing public service, education, environmental efforts, healthcare, and military veterans.
 Additionally, we have implemented a volunteer time off policy that gives employees 16 hours per calendar year of paid time to volunteer at the organization of their choice.
 We actively monitor participation in these programs.
 We have also established a formalized charitable giving program with an employee matching component.
+Recently, our Community Engagement Committee has encouraged employee contributions and volunteer efforts toward Ukraine's relief and recovery efforts.